It’s THE party season. Everyone’s merry, and the alcohol’s flowing.

 - what you’ve eaten recently

-- your stress levels at the time.
+- your energy and stress levels at the time.

-And, even if you know better than to drive after drinking, help others to do the same by:
+Even if you know better than to drive after drinking, help others to do the same by:

 - not offering an alcoholic drink to someone you know is planning to drive

 - not accepting a lift from a driver you know has had a drink